MohamadElgendy23/JavaScript-HTML-CSS-projects/README.md

   > Description: App where users can change the color of the background to any color of their choosing.
 The 3 options given to the user are:
         1) Normal: User enters a color by their name (orange, blue, etc) and the background color gets changed to that
         2) Hex: User enters a color by their hex code and the background color gets chaged to that
-        3) Selector: User selects a color instead of entering it.
+        3) Palette: User selects a color instead of entering it.
 This is done by a color palette